Beth Israel Founding Stone

 Today, Beth Israel remains an umbrella synagogue which welcomes and accommodates members whose orientations range from Agnostic to Orthodox.

 Beth Israel prides itself in being a welcoming Conservative congregation in which members of all ages, nationalities and lifestyles enjoy meaningful events and are encouraged to participate in the true spirit of Jewish community experience and worship.
 We are a very caring and compassionate community, whose members can be counted on to step forward and help each other with yarzheit and shiva minyans or in other times of need.
-After many years as a Modern Orthodox congregation, in 2012 Beth Israel voted overwhelmingly to change to Conservative ritual and is currently in the process of change doing so in an enthusiastic, thoughtful and caring way.

 The Beth Israel Congregation is committed to meeting the religious, educational, social and cultural needs of our members in a warm, welcoming, and supportive atmosphere.
 Beth Israel is a house of worship and also a meeting place for the wider Jewish community in Southeast Ontario.
 In the spirit of Klal Yisrael, the Congregation also strives to support a healthy and secure State of Israel.